cxhorange/go-pansion/README.md

 # Xpansion

-The project is an early preview version with limited features and functionalities.
+The project is an **EARLY PREVIEW VERSION** with limited features and functionalities.
 It serves as a sneak peek or a glimpse into what the final product will offer.
 In subsequent releases, more details, enhancements, and additional features will be unveiled.
-The current iteration provides a preliminary look at the project's direction and serves as a foundation for further development and refinement.

 Stay tuned for future updates as we continue to evolve and expand upon the initial preview.

 ## Introduction

-Project Name is a high-performance Ethereum frontend project developed using the Go programming language.
+`Xpansion` is a high-performance Ethereum frontend project developed using the Go programming language.
 It aims to provide a stable, high-performance, and flexible solution for interacting with the Ethereum blockchain.

-**Stability**: The project is built with a focus on stability, ensuring reliable and consistent performance in interacting with Ethereum.
+- **Stability**: The project is built with a focus on stability, ensuring reliable and consistent performance in interacting with Ethereum.
-**High Performance**: Leveraging the power of Go, the project is optimized for speed and efficiency, delivering high-performance capabilities for handling Ethereum transactions, smart contracts, and blockchain data.
+- **High Performance**: Leveraging the power of Go, the project is optimized for speed and efficiency, delivering high-performance capabilities for handling Ethereum transactions, smart contracts, and blockchain data.
-**Flexible Scalability**: The architecture of the project allows for easy scalability, enabling seamless expansion of functionalities and accommodating growing demands as your Ethereum-based application evolves.
+- **Flexible Scalability**: The architecture of the project allows for easy scalability, enabling seamless expansion of functionalities and accommodating growing demands as your Ethereum-based application evolves.

 ## Supported Platforms